2021H1400158p/Block-Device-Driver/README.md

 # Block-Device-Driver
-We had to make a Block Device Driver and create partition in the file using MBR.
+I have made a Block Device Driver by allocating a disk space on file and created partion on the disk space(file) using MBR.